Illustration by Sydney Paget, 1892 (Source)

 Instead, we have to learn to take action, see what happens, and learn from it.
 Go into it with the attitude of, “Let’s see what happens.
 Let’s see how this goes.”

 I do this all the time in my business.
 My team and I have what sounds like a fun idea, and we say let’s do it.
 Let’s see what happens.
 We try something we’ve never done before.

 Sure, we’ve made mistakes.
 Some technology breaks.
 Some things worked out amazing.
 Some things we’d do differently next time.
 It’s all information.
 We say, “Okay, good to know!,” and we move on.

 We had this idea, we followed through, we made a plan.
 Then we look at what it did for us or didn’t do for us.
 We take this information and use it next time to do things differently in our business.

 As you see, it’s not about failure.
 It’s not about getting it right.
 It’s about being willing to take action and experiment and see what happens.

 The scientists’ mindset is going to allow you to take action on anything.
 Cultivate this way of thinking about your business.

 It’s what’s going to give you the perseverance to succeed.

 It’s going to give you the tenacity of champions.

-It’s a game-changer.My Personal Recommendation for YouLearn how to create a homepage that makes potential clients primed and eager to hire you!
+And here in Part 4, you discovered the key to creating long-term success in your business.My Personal Recommendation for YouLearn how to create a homepage that makes potential clients primed and eager to hire you!